cncf/telecom-user-group/README.md

 ## Adjacent communities

 CNCF TUG works together with lots of other communities.
 [This](adjacent-communities.md) page lists these communities and ways how to reach them.

+## License

+The content in this repository including documentation is available under the Apache License, Version 2.0.
+The documentation is alternatively available under the Creative Commons Attribution 4.0 license.